Your 2 Week Old Baby – Development, Milestones & Care

-One of the primary ways your baby has to be able to let you know something is by crying.
-At this stage, the eyes haven’t developed the full sight that is required to be able to focus and understand something.
+At 2 weeks, the only way your baby can express his discomfort is by crying.
+At this stage, your baby’s eyes haven’t developed the full sight that is required to be able to focus and understand something.
 But babies do have a fascination for human faces.
 And it is important he gets to see your face more often.
-At the same time, holding your baby in your arms, increasing skin-to-skin contact is all that a baby remembers and builds trust upon, and starts understanding you even without knowing your face fully.
+At the same time, holding your baby in your arms, giving him skin-to-skin contact will help develop the bond between you and your baby.

 [Also Read: Newborn Baby Development]